BiggerPockets/patterns/_patterns/static-instance-records.md

 end
 ```

+It's whenever you use a static method to refer to something that is actually an instance of an ORM record.

 ## Why is this dangerous?

 This example assumes that there will only ever be one record with this name, which can be easily overlooked: